Last updated on February 6, 2023

 Spirit tribal isn’t even the way to go.
 Stealing your opponent’s creatures and then killing them is far more profitable because now you get a copy of whatever you stole and killed.
 You want to run a sacrifice outlet like Goblin Bombardment plus a bunch of creature theft spells like Act of Treason to get going.
 Not only are you clearing threats but you’re making equal ones of your own!

-In the #11 spot is the companion commander Zirda, the Dawnwaker.
-Zirda gives your mana-dependent activated abilities a discount of , which opens up for a lot of infinite combos (Grim Monolith) and highly-efficient threats.
+Here you have the companion commander Zirda, the Dawnwaker.
+Zirda gives your mana-dependent activated abilities a discount of , which opens up a lot of infinite combos (Grim Monolith) and highly efficient threats.

 Since Zirda, the Dawnwaker is your commander and you don’t have to build around everything having an activated ability you can use the discount to make equipping super cheap.
 Equipment that have equip costs of or more take the most advantage of Zirda, but don’t neglect the more powerful ones that have equip costs of like Sword of Hearth and Home or Sword of Feast and Famine.